 - distribute the materials provided to various target groups.

 - aim to produce an environmental book for children or junior youth.

 Responsibility: IEF Educational Materials Working Group

-[6.7] To exchange information through periodical publications and by electronic media.
+[6.7] To exchange information through periodical publications and by

 - produce four issues per year of the newsletter LEAVES, and "buds or sprouts" in between.
 The buds could be delegated outside the board (as well as the newsletter).

 - develop a plan for the use of the web site in various additional ways to exchange information, hopefully with volunteers to take responsibility for some parts of it.